CESNET/ndk-fpga/README.md

 ### Next steps

-The [NDK-APP-Minimal documentation (main branch) in chapter "How to start"](https://cesnet.github.io/ndk-app-minimal/main/ndk_core/doc/how_to_start.html) lists further steps for building the FPGA firmware, loading it into the FPGA card and also using it.
+The [NDK-APP-Minimal documentation (devel branch) in chapter "How to start"](https://cesnet.github.io/ndk-app-minimal/devel/ndk_core/doc/how_to_start.html) lists further steps for building the FPGA firmware, loading it into the FPGA card and also using it.

 ## Documentation